 Crimes like possession of a controlled substance, and felony possession of marijuana, are examples of “possession crimes.”

-At the other end of the spectrum, is federal drug trafficking.
+And at the other end of the spectrum, is federal drug trafficking.

-Gallagher is a defense lawyer handling every type of Minnesota drug case – and has since 1988.
+Thomas Gallagher is a defense lawyer handling every type of Minnesota drug case – and has since 1988.

 Less common Minnesota felony drug crimes: